Anna Weinberg, Ph.D.

 FRQ-SC Ph.D.
 Funding (2019-2021)

-Clara is a second-year PhD student in the lab.
+Clara is a third-year PhD student in the lab.
 She completed her B.A. in psychology at Cornell University.
 Clara is interested in how social information processing and reward relate to depression and other psychopathology across development.

 Tomlinson Fellowship, McGill University (2018-2021)